sirAlexander/eclipse-microprofile/git-ops-config/argocd/README.md

-# install ArgoCD on K3s
+# Install ArgoCD on K3s

 ArgoCD doesn't support the arm64 architecture out of the box.
 So to get ArgoCD working on the raspberry Pi 4+